-Return to Employment Within One Year.
+Return to Employment Within One (1) Year.
 Employees who have separated employment and who return to employment within one (1) year from the date of such separation shall have service for vacation leave reinstated at the level established prior to the separation.
 However, employees who have been dismissed for disciplinary reasons shall not have service for vacation leave reinstated.

 Transfer Employees.
 An employee who is transferred within the NSCS shall have his or her accrued vacation leave transferred.
 Employees transferring as an employee from Nebraska State Government or the University of Nebraska System may be eligible to have vacation leave hours transferred to the receiving College or System Office at the discretion of the receiving President or Chancellor.
+Employees transferring may also be given credit for previous employment in Nebraska State Government or the University of Nebraska for purposes of accruing vacation leave at an advanced rate at the discretion of the receiving President or Chancellor.
 Employees transferring to Nebraska State Government or the University of Nebraska System may be eligible to have vacation leave hours transferred to the new employer at the discretion of the new employer.